Advertisement space โ€” AdSense placeholder

 Why Weak Topics Stay Weak

-Staring at a topic you don't understand and not knowing where to begin is genuinely demoralising.
-Without a clear starting point, the temptation to close the book and do something easier is very strong.
+Staring at a topic you do not understand and not knowing where to begin is genuinely demoralising you know.
+Without a clear starting point, the temptation to just close the book and go back to something easier is very strong and a lot of people give in to that temptation every single time.

 The Right Approach to Weak Topic Recovery